snowdriftcoop/snowdrift/GUIDE.md

     cabal update

 Add ~/.cabal/bin locations to your PATH;
-for bash, edit your .bashrc (or equivalent) file and add the following line:
+for bash, edit your ~/.bashrc (or equivalent) file and add the following line:

     export PATH=.cabal-sandbox/bin:~/.cabal/bin:$PATH